SebastianSimon/firefox-omni-tweaks/README.md

 Before running the script:

 1. [Download][sh] the script.
-2. Double check that `/usr/share/firefox` is your current Firefox directory which contains a `browser` path.
-If not, edit it to the correct directory.
+2. The script should find out your Firefox install path automatically.
+If not, edit it and put the correct path where it says `Fallback path`; the correct path contains a `browser` directory with an `omni.ja` in it.
 3. Locate your Firefox desktop configuration file and add `--purgecaches` to the Firefox launch command.
-4. Update Firefox.
+4. Update Firefox and let Firefox install the updates.
 5. Close Firefox.
 6. Set the script as a runnable file.